pagekit/docs/widgets.md

 }
 ```

-In order for this example to work make sure to create a view file
+**Important** In order for this example to work make sure to create a view file
 `hello/views/widget.php` that could look like as follows.

 ```HTML